-Abbott Azalea is covered in stunning clusters of lightly-scented pink trumpet-shaped flowers with a hot pink blotch at the ends of the branches in late spring before the leaves.
-It has green deciduous foliage which emerges chartreuse in spring.
+Jane Abbott Azalea is covered in stunning clusters of lightly-scented shell pink trumpet-shaped flowers with pink overtones and a gold blotch at the ends of the branches from mid to late spring before the leaves.
+It has green deciduous foliage.
 The glossy narrow leaves turn an outstanding red in the fall.